agnesadm1997/KRW_assign1/README.md

 ## :dart: About ##

+This project is aimed at providing a knowledge graph representation of the drug-medication interactions using the Medsur Dataset from Hetionet and the Side Effect Resource (SIDER) from the MeddrA [2] databases.
+It uses various knowledge graph embedding techniques.
+These embeddings can then be used for various downstream tasks such as clustering, link prediction, and visualization.

+AmpliGraph Models
+AmpliGraph is an open-source Python library for learning embeddings of entities and relations in a KG.
+It provides a set of models that can be used to generate embeddings.
+In this project link prediction is performed on the knowledge graph using the ComplEx model.

+Clustering
+Clustering is a technique used to group similar entities in a KG together based on their properties or relationships.
+In this project, we use clustering to identify groups of related entities in the KG.
+This projects focused on the following clustering:
+- cluster patients based on their characteristics (agegroup and weightgroup) \
+- cluster symptoms

+Link Prediction
+Link prediction is the task of predicting missing relationships between entities in a KG.
+In this project, we use link prediction to predict missing relationships between entities in the KG.
+The projects focused on the following link predictions:
+- outcome recovery for different weight groups of patients \
+- outcome recovery for different age groups of patients \
+- symptoms for different types of prescribed drugs \
+- side-effect occurrence for different types of prescribed drugs \

+## :sparkles: Features ##
 This repository contains several jupyter notebooks for a project that explores the relationships between medication, patient characteristics, and patient outcomes.
 The project includes data cleaning, ontology building, and machine learning models for clustering and link prediction.

-## :sparkles: Features ##

 The project includes the following files: \
 :heavy_check_mark: Feature 1; data_cleaning.ipynb: cleans the opiods_data_original_xlxs and also adds another dataset to it (sider_ouput.xlxl) and merges them to one file \
 :heavy_check_mark: Feature 2; ontology_medsur.ipynb: builds an ontology from the dataet and exports it all the generated triples as a csv ttl and rdf file \
-:heavy_check_mark: Feature 3; clustering_chars.ipynb: performs clustering machine learning on the data set medsur.csv based on patient characteristics using the ampligraph model \
+:heavy_check_mark: Feature 3; clustering_chars.ipynb: performs clustering machine learning on the mesur triples based on patient characteristics using the ampligraph model \
-:heavy_check_mark: Feature 4; clustering_symps.ipynb: performs clustering machine learning on the data set medsur.csv based on patient symptoms using the ampligraph model \
+:heavy_check_mark: Feature 4; clustering_symps.ipynb: performs clustering machine learning on the medsur triples based on patient symptoms using the ampligraph model \
-:heavy_check_mark: Feature 5; link_prediction.ipynb: performs 4 link predictions: \
+:heavy_check_mark: Feature 5; link_prediction.ipynb: build an ampligraph model on the medsur triples and performs the link prediction.
-outcome recovery for different weight groups of patients \
-outcome recovery for different age groups of patients \
-symptoms for different types of prescribed drugs \
-side-effect occurrence for different types of prescribed drugs \
 For each prediction, a CSV file is exported containing the prediction scores and probabilities for each group or drug type.

 ## :rocket: Tools ##